Chester75321/GenEpi/README.md

 ### The main table
 GenEpi will automatically generate three folders (snpSubsets, singleGeneResult, crossGeneResult) beside your .GEN file.
 You could go to **crossGeneResult** directly to obtain your main table for episatasis in **Result.csv**.

-The first column lists each feature by its RSID and the genotype (denoted as RSID_genotype), the pairwise epistatis features are represented using two SNPs.
-The last column describes the genes where the SNPs are located according to the genomic coordinates.
-We used a star sign to denote the epistasis between genes.
-The p-values of the &chi;<sup>2</sup> test (the quantitative task will use student t-test) are also included.
-The odds ratio significantly away from 1 also indicates whether the features are potential causal or protective genotypes.
-Since low genotype frequency may cause unreliable odds ratios, we also listed this information in the table.

 | RSID                        | -Log<sub>10</sub>(&chi;<sup>2</sup> p-value) | Odds Ratio | Genotype Frequency | Gene Symbol |
 |-----------------------------|---------------------------------------------:|-----------:|-------------------:|-------------|
 | rs157580_BB rs2238681_AA    |                                       8.4002 |     9.3952 |             0.1044 | TOMM40      |